-- Public Health
+- Public health

-- Health and Society
+- Health and society

 Proof of proficiency in English must be presented by submitting the results from either:

-iBT TOEFL (valid for 2 years)
+- iBT TOEFL (valid for 2 years) score minimum of 90

-Cambridge First Certificate (FCE)
+- Cambridge B2 First

 Exemption from the requirements is granted to those who:

-- completed the ESHPM pre-master programme, or
+- Completed the ESHPM pre-master programme, or

-- completed a university bachelor’s or master’s programme fully taught in English in one of the following countries: The Netherlands, Australia, Canada (with the exception of Quebec), Ireland, New Zealand, the UK or the USA.
+- Completed a university bachelor’s or master’s programme fully taught in English in one of the following countries: The Netherlands, Australia, Canada (with the exception of Quebec), Ireland, New Zealand, the UK or the USA.

 Proficiency in Mathematics